alexrfling/scatter/README.md

 <a name='resize' href='#resize'>#</a> _chart_.__resize__([_width_[, _height_]])

-If _width_ is truthy, sets the width (in pixels) of the widget to be _width_, otherwise the width of the widget doesn't change.
+If _width_ is truthy, sets the width (in pixels) of the widget to be _width_.
+Otherwise, the width of the widget doesn't change.
-If _height_ is truthy, sets the height (in pixels) of the widget to be _height_, otherwise the height of the widget doesn't change.
+If _height_ is truthy, sets the height (in pixels) of the widget to be _height_.
+Otherwise, the height of the widget doesn't change.

 <a name='updateColors' href='#updateColors'>#</a> _chart_.__updateColors__([_loColor_[, _mdColor_[, _posColor_[, _numColors_]]]])